aethertap/leptos_axum_login/README.md

 ## A friendly warning

-I learned web dev back in the bad old days before a lot of this technology existed, so I am coming at this with a lot of outdated habits.
-I'm trying to relearn the modern web and stick to best practices, but if you notice something crazy about this repo, you're probably right and I'd love to know about it.
+I'm still getting used to the modern web, so if you notice something crazy about this repo, you're probably right and I'd love to know about it.
+I'm also working on an example like this for 0.7 (it's done, but has too much other stuff in it at the moment).

-Consequently, I would *not* just copy and paste bits and pieces of this code into your own project at this time, although I intend to get feedback on it and bring it to a state where that should be just fine.
-At the moment, you should definitely maintain a skeptical eye, although it does at least *actually work* with the latest versions of things.

-## A note on reading documentation.

-I do read the docs for stuff....
-However, there's so much of it (`axum`, `leptos_axum`, `leptos` (book and docs), `tower`, `tower-sessions`, `tower-sessions-sqlx-store`,  `axum_login`, `argon2`, `password_hash`, `sqlx`, ...) that even after having read all (okay, most) of the docs, things get lost in the mix.
-So, there are probably better APIs for handling parts of what happens in here, and eventually I'll probably rediscover them enough times to notice I should make changes.
-If you see a better way, I'd love to have help shortcutting that process.
-Let me know how it could have been done better and I'll be grateful.

 ## Getting set up